PeterWone/Antipodean/spike/treadmill-6-centralism.md

 Egypt, Rome, China, Spain, Britain, America—each rose higher than the last, each dominated their age completely.
 But what connected them?
 What thread runs through every collapse, every decline?
 The answer is both simple and profound: the very thing that made them strong also made them weak.
 They all learned to concentrate power, to centralize authority, to coordinate effort through unified command.
 And that concentration, initially their greatest strength, became their fatal weakness.

-## Episode 6: The Fox and the Henhouse - The Corruption of Centralism
+## Episode 6: The Fox and the Henhouse - How Centralism Corrupts Everything

 *FADE IN: Ancient Egypt, construction of a massive irrigation project.
 Thousands of workers coordinate under centralized direction.*